Goal 7: Affordable and Clean Energy

 Learn More

 MN Cup is a community-led, public-private partnership and competition hosted by the Carlson School of Management that brings together corporations, venture capitalists, foundations, government and skilled volunteers to support Minnesota’s entrepreneurs.
-For 2022, the competition focused on promoting and supporting entrepreneurship in the energy and clean technologies space.
+In recent years, the competition has included a division focused on promoting and supporting entrepreneurship in the energy, water and clean technologies space.

 Learn More